Azure/swagger-to-sdk/README.md

 ## autorest_options
 An optional dictionary of options you want to pass to Autorest.
 This will be passed in any call, but can be override by "autorest_options" in each data.
 Note that you CAN'T override "--output-folder" which is filled contextually.
+All options prefixed by "sdkrel:" can be a relative path that will be solved against SDK folder before being sent to Autorest.

 ## wrapper_filesOrDirs
 An optional list of files/directory to keep when we generate new SDK.
 This support a Bash-like wildcard syntax (i.e. '*/myfile?.py').